hacks-guide/Guide_Wii/_pages/en_US/wiiconnect24.md

 1. Press the HOME Button to exit.

 [Proceed to Nintendo Wi-Fi Connection](wiimmfi)<br>
-Thie guide takes the process of regaining online functionality to your Wii a step further - by allowing the Nintendo Wi-Fi Connection services to function yet again on certain games like Mario Kart Wii.
+This guide takes the process of regaining online functionality to your Wii a step further - by allowing the Nintendo Wi-Fi Connection services to function yet again on certain games like Mario Kart Wii.
 While there are different private servers and services that allow this, the one covered here will be Wiimmfi.
 {: .notice--info}